-The increase in revenues for the year ended December 31, 2020 as compared to the prior period is primarily from fluctuations of our sales-based or usage-based royalties on other intellectual property licenses, unrelated to onvansertib.
+Our total revenues were \$359,000 and \$366,000 for the years ended December 31, 2021 and 2020, respectively.
+Revenues are from our sales-based or usage-based royalties on other intellectual property licenses, unrelated to onvansertib.
 Revenue recognition of the royalty depends on the timing and overall sales activities of the licensees.